Episcopal Diocese of Rochester

 Deputies to General Election: (3) year term

-Duties include reporting back to the diocese as well as attending and representing the Diocese at the General Convention held every three years.
+My duties include reporting back to the diocese and attending and representing the diocese at the General Convention held every three years.

-The seniority of deputies is important in terms of the Convention committee structure.
+The seniority of deputies is essential in terms of the Convention Committee structure.

 Clerical